withastro/docs/src/pages/en/core-concepts/astro-components.md

 ### JSX Expressions

 You can can define local JavaScript variables inside of the frontmatter component script within an Astro component.
-You can then inject these variables into the HTML using JSX expressions!
+You can then inject these variables into the component's HTML template using JSX expressions!

 #### Variables